How can I adapt my teaching to include a child with vision impairment in my class?

 Related questions

-- Are there any music teachers who specifically teach children and young people with sight loss?
+- Are there any music teachers who specifically teach children and young people with vision impairment?